secured lock Secured with SHA-256 Encryption

 What is automation on the road?

-According to the IIHS, in driving, automation involves using radar, camera, and other sensors to perform parts or all of the driving task on a sustained basis instead of the driver.
+According to the IIHS, in driving, automation involves using radar, cameras, and other sensors to perform parts or all of the driving tasks on a sustained basis instead of the driver.

 One example is adaptive cruise control, which continually adjusts the vehicle’s speed to maintain a set minimum following distance.